 The main way to deal with cucumber beetles is to remove them from the plant.
 You can either pinch them on the plant and crush them, or you can pick them off and drop them into a bowl of soapy water.

-Because cucumber beetles fly, and quickly, you have to be fast with picking them off the plant.
-The two ways we’ve found success is by putting the soap bowl under the leaf and smacking the leaf so the beetle falls off of it into the bowl.
+Because cucumber beetles can fly, and quickly, you have to be fast with picking them off the plant.
+The two ways we’ve found success is by putting the soap bowl under the leaf and smacking the leaf so the beetle falls directly into the bowl.
 The second is by using Vaseline and a stick and catching the beetles on the jelly (shown in the photo above).
-This method is good for beetles that are on flowers and are harder to reach.
+This method is good for beetles that are in flowers and are harder to reach.

 When checking for beetles, make sure to look inside closed flowers as they often are found inside of the flowers.